-You will find that vermouths and quinquinas are often sold in different “colors” under the same brand.
-The color ostensibly refers to the hue of the liquor itself, which in vermouth is most commonly reddish brown, colorless (“white”) or amber, although other possibilities exist, such as rosé.
+You will find that vermouths, quinquinas and americanos are often sold in different “colors” under the same brand.
+The color ostensibly refers to the hue of the liquor itself, which in vermouth is most commonly reddish brown, colorless (“white”) or straw-colored, although other possibilities exist, such as rosé.
 The naming and labeling of these products is not always straightforward.

 Most (not all) vermouth today is labeled with one of these terms.
 A few manufacturers reject this color-based classification and either employ their own naming scheme or—least helpfully—slap the same label on all their products and leave it up to the buyer to sort out which is which.

 Unfortunately, the color of vermouth doesn’t necessarily mean a great deal.
-A red vermouth indicates a brand’s entry into the red vermouth market segment, but that doesn’t mean the product has any great similarity to the original Vermuth Carpano or the Vermouth di Torino style.
+A red vermouth indicates a brand’s entry into the red vermouth market segment, and while that sets certain expectations in terms of flavor and performance, it doesn’t guarantee that the product has any great similarity to the original Vermouth di Torino style.
 All you can really presume is that it is reddish or brown and probably on the sweet side.
-Vermouth that is labeled white is white, and also probably on the sweet side.
-Vermouth labeled dry is usually pale straw colored and somewhat less sweet, at least in comparison to whatever other vermouths that particular brand might offer.
-The actual botanicals, flavors and character of the product can only be ascertained by tasting it and testing it out in mixed drinks.
+You can hope it makes a good Manhattan.
+Vermouth that is labeled white is nearly colorless, on the sweet side, and probably has different botanical emphasis from whatever the same brand’s red vermouth possesses.
+Vermouth labeled as dry is usually straw-colored and somewhat less sweet, at least in comparison to whatever other vermouths that particular brand might offer.
+You can hope it pairs well with gin in a Martini Cocktail.
+However, in all cases, the actual botanicals, flavors and character of the product can only be ascertained by tasting it and testing it out.

-Like the original vermouth producers, quinquina brands were generally created around a single product.
+Like the original vermouth producers, quinquina and americano brands were generally created around a single product.
 Some quinquina producers eventually felt obliged (for marketing reasons) to come up with “new colors” to add to their brands.
 Consequently, you’ll find both a straw-colored and a red-colored Lillet product on today’s shelves; although the labels are identical on both bottles, the contents are not.
-Dubonnet is another example of this peculiar market-driven phenomenon.
+Dubonnet and Cocchi Americano are other examples of this peculiar market-driven phenomenon.